turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 yarn install
 ```

 This repo contains NFT examples in both AssemblyScript and Rust, plus support files and documentation.
-We'll be ignoring Rust and jump straight into AssemblyScript.
+For the purpose of this tutorial, we'll be building in AssemblyScript instead of Rust.
 All the files we need for our smart contract live in the subdirectory `contracts/assemblyscript`

 ### Run and Test